Health district will back board if it votes to reopen schools

 “Unfortunately, something new happened,” he said.
 “Our trend has gone up.”

-If the school district decided to reopen regardless, Leguen said the health district would be supportive.
+If the school district decided to reopen in the hybrid model that sees students attend class two days a week and learn from home for three days a week, Leguen said, the health district would be supportive.

 “My recommendation is that if that’s the path the school district takes, we will support that,” Leguen said in response to a question from board Vice President Linda Cavazos.
-“The reason I’m saying this is that I don’t see the numbers … will come any close to the levels this (Centers for Disease Control) table recommends.”
+“The reason I’m saying this is that I don’t see the numbers … will come any closer to the levels this (Centers for Disease Control and Prevention) table recommends.”

-If schools did reopen, the health district would have to engage in more mitigation activities, enhancing such measures at schools, Leguen said.
+If schools did reopen, the health district and the school district would have to engage in more mitigation activities, enhancing such measures at schools, Leguen said.
 He added that University Medical Center’s leadership felt confident that they could test all the district’s teachers and support personnel every two weeks at a rate of 4,000 employees per day.

-The health district reported a 9.6 percent positivity rate over a two-week period on Thursday.
-Leguen said that in total, two children have died of COVID-19 in Clark County.

 Leguen said the rate increase in Clark County could be attributed to travel on Labor Day, as well as the lifting regulations on gathering sizes in Nevada over the past few weeks and colder weather allowing the virus to last longer.